Media access control

 parameter is only converted to the relevant formats at the CDN level.
 Cloudinary takes this into account and allows all format variations for the transformation.

-in a named transformation, but you can combine f_auto
+directly within a named transformation, so you will need to combine f_auto

 You can use the Allowed strict referral domains setting to set the referrer domains that are allowed to generate unsigned dynamic transformations, even when strict transformations are enabled.
-This setting can be found in your account console's Security settings.
+This setting can be found in the Security page of the Cloudinary Console Settings.

 Signed delivery URLs